Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 2,538 people, 936 houses or apartments, and a median cost of homes of $86,334, the cost of homes in Clinton is among some of the lowest in the nation.
+With a population of 2,538, 936 total housing units (homes and apartments), and a median house value of $86,334, the cost of homes in Clinton is among some of the lowest in the nation.
 Compared to Arkansas, however, Clinton real state is not on the lower end of the price spectrum.

 Single-family detached homes are the single most common housing type in Clinton, accounting for 73.77% of the city's housing units.
 Other types of housing that are prevalent in Clinton include large apartment complexes or high rise apartments ( 11.07%), mobile homes or trailers ( 8.53%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 4.99%).